 If you’re interested in becoming a research partner, get in touch with the FoodSIVI team

-The first FoodSIVI report Valuing the Impact of Food: Towards practical and comparable monetary valuation of food system impacts will be published in March 2020
+The first FoodSIVI report Valuing the Impact of Food: Towards practical and comparable monetary valuation of food system impacts is available to download

 What is the cost of the food we eat?
 What is the value of the sustainable products and practices in the food sector?
 How do we balance the short-term and private value that food provides with the longer-term and externalised costs taking their toll on nature, the communities of workers producing and processing food, human health, and more?